 ABOUT THE FUND

-Culture Quest supports the expression of culture and art for Yukon performing, visual and literary artists.
+Culture Quest supports the expression of culture and art for Yukon performing, visual, and literary artists.
 Culture Quest also supports First Nations cultural gatherings and festivals around the Yukon in addition to the preparation of work to be showcased nationally or internationally.
 The program was developed to address the opportunities of art and culture representation at the Vancouver 2010 Olympics and subsequent events such as Canada Winter Games, Pan Am/Parapan Games and Northern Scene.
-Culture Quest also supports First Nations cultural gatherings and festivals around the Yukon.
-In addition, Culture Quest funding supports the preparation and development of work to be showcased nationally or internationally.

-- The continued growth and development of creation, performance, or presenting capacity of groups of ongoing partnerships in the cultural sector, particularly in underserved communities or sectors.
+- Support the continued growth and development of creation, performance, or presenting capacity in the cultural sector, particularly in underserved communities or sectors.